Louise Odes Neaderland

-Louise Odes Neaderland (born August 23, 1932) is an American photographer, printmaker, book artist and founder of the International Society of Copier Artists (I.S.C.A.) and the I.S.C.A.
+Louise Odes Neaderland (August 23, 1932 – December 30, 2022) was an American photographer, printmaker, book artist and founder of the International Society of Copier Artists (I.S.C.A.) and the I.S.C.A.
 Quarterly, a collaborative mail, book art, and copy art publication.
 She was the organizer of ISCAGRAPHICS, a traveling exhibition of xerographic art.

 Early life

-Neaderland is an alumna of Bard College (1954) and received a Master of Fine Arts degree in printmaking from the University of Iowa in 1957.
+Neaderland was an alumna of Bard College (1954) and received a Master of Fine Arts degree in printmaking from the University of Iowa in 1957.
 In 1952, she was awarded a Yale University Norfolk Fellowship in Printmaking.
 In both 1960 and 1962 she received fellowship awards from the Huntington Hartford Foundation.
 In 1986 she was awarded a National Endowment for the Arts grant for artists' bookmaking.

 Career

-Neaderland began using the photocopier for making art during a residency at Women's Studio Workshop, WSW, in 1972 and received a residency grant from WSW in 1982.
+Neaderland began using the photocopier for making art during a residency at Women's Studio Workshop, WSW, in 1982 and received a residency grant from WSW in 1982.
 By the 1980s she had gained international recognition in the field of xerography.
 In 1982, Neaderland founded the International Society of Copier Artists in New York City[].
 She is the author/artist of many xerographic limited edition books, some of which are still available to private collectors.
 Later books by Neaderland include Where Could the Dark Matter Be? and a compilation, Original Contributions, of her original pages contributed to the International Society of Copier Artists ISCA portfolios.